 In this guide I explain how to dismantle Acer Aspire 5534 series laptops.

-I will dismantle the laptop base and remove most internal parts.
+I will dismantle the base and remove most internal parts.

-STEP 1-5: Removing hard drive, memory, DVD drive.
+STEP 1-5: Removing the hard drive, memory, DVD drive.

 Most likely this guide will work for some other Acer Aspire models.
-If it fits your laptop, please mention the model number in commend after the post.
+If this guide works for you please mention the model number in commend after the post.

-Turn off the laptop and remove the battery.
+Turn off the computer and remove the battery.

-On the bottom of the laptop you’ll find two covers.
+On the bottom you’ll find two covers.
 One is for the hard drive and another one for memory modules.